-If you perceive that you were not treated fairly in connection with the solicitation, evaluation or award of a contract, you may lodge a complaint.
-In order to present the complaint, you must compile the following information/documents and submit them by e-mail to the bid protest secure mailbox at UN Women Headquarters in New York:
+If you perceive that you were not treated fairly in connection with a particular procurement exercise, you may lodge a complaint.
+In order to present the complaint, you must compile the following information/documents and submit them by email to the bid protest secure mailbox at UN Women headquarters in New York:

 - A detailed statement of facts and the grounds for the complaint, and an explanation of how you were directly affected;